UniOfGreenwich/ELEE1146-COMP1836-Lectures/content/IntroductionToAndroidStudio/IntroductionToAndroidStudio.md

 ## Opening Android Studio to Create a New Project

-- We will be using Android Studio Giraffe | 2022.3.1 Canary 8 March 6, 2023
+- We will be using Android Studio Koala | 2024.1.1 Patch 1 July 11, 2024
 - Download and install the Android Studio from https://developer.android.com/studio/archive.
-- Search for th "Android Studio Giraffe | 2022.3.1 Canary 8 March 6, 2023"
+- Search for th "Android Studio Koala | 2024.1.1 Patch 1 July 11, 2024"
-- Make sure you have enough space on the disk, it takes 2.6GB and you would also need extra space to run it.
+- Make sure you have enough space on the disk, it takes > 3GB and you would also need extra space to run it.
 ![bg right:40% w:500](../../figures/download.png)

 ---